 The report finished processing and is ready for you to review.

 The report completed with no records found.

 The complete report has information for you to consider.
-This information might include criminal records, motor vehicle record (MVR) violations that don't meet your MVR criteria, employment or education verifications that weren't an exact match, or other records for your adjudicators to review.
+This information might include the examples below for your adjudicators to review:

 The report stopped processing because of missing information or incomplete searches.
 Checkr contacted the candidate to submit additional documents, after which the report will continue.
 After a period of time, the report status automatically changes to Complete or Canceled.
 If you want the report to complete in its current state, you can use the Complete Now feature.

 Some screenings have Suspended status indefinitely.